National Chiao Tung University: Business and Management

 NCTU's MBA business program was AACSB accredited and was ranked in the top five programs throughout Asia by the business magazine Asia Inc. Their business alumni dominate the financial sector in Taiwan, with NCTU having graduated more top executives than any other university in the country.
 NCTU's Master program in Global Business Administration was multi-national, with foreign students comprising fifty percent of the student base.
 The student body encompasses students from North America, Europe, South America and Asia each year.
 Top students receive personal mentoring by business executives through the university's Alumni Mentoring Program.

 Computer Science

 Based on the Essential Science Indicators compiled by the Institute for Scientific Information (ISI), NCTU ranks 21st worldwide in the field of computer science.
 According to the 2013 Academic Ranking of World Universities conducted by Shanghai Jiaotong University, NCTU ranks 35th in Computer Science.

 Electrical Engineering

 Based on the Academic Ranking of World Universities conducted by Shanghai Jiaotong University, NCTU ranks #3 in Taiwan (and mainland China plus Hong Kong), and was in the top ten in the Asia/Pacific region in the field of engineering.
-A collegiate chapter of IEEE-Eta Kappa Nu (HKN), the honor society for IEEE, was established at NCTU in 2018.
+A collegiate chapter of IEEE-Eta Kappa Nu (ΗΚΝ), the honor society for IEEE, was established at NCTU in 2018.